 Hip Problems in German Shepherds

-Approximately 20% of all German Shepherds will develop hip problems resulting from hip dysplasia or degenerative myelopathy.
-Although there are no actions to be taken with DM, with hip dysplasia, there are several avenues that you can take, whether preventive or curative.
+Approximately 20% of all German Shepherds will develop hip problems resulting from hip problems.
+There are several avenues that you can take, whether preventive or curative.

 Orthopedic Foundation for Animals.
 Breed Statistics. https://www.ofa.org/diseases/breed-statistics#detail